1870— Church begins meeting in homes.

 2011- Shane Willis takes on new position as Operations & Benevolence Minister to oversee the day to day operations of the church office. $1,400,000 construction which includes a new Office Complex, installations of a new HVAC, and renovations of the auditorium, fellowship hall, and old office space begun.
 Harvest Time Outreach Ministry, Team Harvest, begins.
 Several members of the congregation visit the Turks & Caicos to encourage the church there.
 The youth take a mission trip to Bogalusa, La and it is added as a mission point.

 2012- Elder, Alfred Williams, passes away after a long bout with cancer.
 Bobby Bates after 42 years and Bill Davis after 34 years retire from the eldership.
 Renovations are completed and the new office complex is completed.
 The new office complex dedicated on Friend’s & Family Day in memory of Dr. Bobby Morrison.
-Craig Shelton returns as Youth/Associate Minister.
+Chris Webb accepts Youth Minister position at Greymere Church of Christ and Craig Shelton returns as Youth Minister.
 Vacation Bible School has over 300 in attendance each day.
 Summer Camp has almost 300 young people in attendance.
 Messenger mailed to 1500 homes and 280 emailed.
 250+ foodboxes prepared.
 New Camera system installed making capable to stream services and programs live via the internet.
 Complete upgrade of Audio equipment following lightening strike.
 Average attendance 530 and 358 in Sunday School.
 Over $653,000 given through weekly contributions with expenditures being 2.5% under budget for the second consecutive year.

 2013-Former Elders Bill Davis and Bobby Bates pass away.
 Additional Elders are installed November 17, Mike Elkins, Gary Gatewood and Shane Willis, join Lonnie Gilliam, Mike Goodpasture, Bill McDonald, and Wayne Qualls.
 Sunday morning services begin airing in the Clarksville Area reaching audiences potentially of 100,000.
 Services continue to air each Sunday in the Dickson area, on the Webcast internet services and on KIX96 Centerville area Sunday morning and evening.